BioMorphic-Intelligence-Lab/edubot/README.md

 ------------------------------------|---------------------------------------------------
 `ros2 launch edubot sim.launch.py`  |  Launches the simulation and `rviz` visualization `ros2 launch edubot rviz.launch.py` |  Launches the `rviz` visualization and a joint position interface which lets you play with the robot
-`ros2 run edubot robot_hw`          |  Starts the Hardware driver for the robot `ros2 run controllers example_traj` |  Starts the an controller that commands a periodic example trajectory
+`ros2 run edubot edubot_hw`         |  Starts the Hardware driver for the robot `ros2 run controllers example_traj` |  Starts the an controller that commands a periodic example trajectory

 ### For Virtual Machine Users